cromachina/fanbox-bot/README.md

 The bot accesses the Fanbox API using your Fanbox session token.
 This is found in your browser cookies when accessing Fanbox.

 ## Access control
-When a Discord user sends the bot their Pixiv ID number, it is checked against their Fanbox transaction records, which will grant appropriate access.
+The Discord user sends the bot their Pixiv ID number, which will grant appropriate access.
 You can simply tell the users to message their Pixiv profile link to the bot, for example `https://www.pixiv.net/users/11`, which will extract `11` and check that ID.

+When `only_check_current_sub` is `False`, the user's Pixiv ID is checked against their Fanbox transaction records.
+More details below in Auto Role Update.

+When `only_check_current_sub` is `True`, then the user's current subscription status is checked instead of their transaction records.

-When `strict_access` is set to `True`, the bot will disallow users from using the same Pixiv ID.
+When `strict_access` is `True`, the bot will disallow different Discord users from using the same Pixiv ID.
 When a user successfully authenticates, their Discord ID is "bound" to their Pixiv ID.
 Successfully authenticating again will update their Pixiv ID binding.
 The user can only be unbound by an admin command.
 Some users may have had to create new Discord accounts, therefore the you will have to manually resolve unbinding of their old account.
+See Admin commands below.

 ## Other functionality